Business Owner’s Policy

 It can take several weeks for a traditional insurance agency to send a certificate of commercial liability insurance to new customers.
 That’s an issue for business owners who need immediate proof of insurance to sign a pending contract.

-With Insureon, you can quickly provide proof for the lease or contract you’re planning to sign.
+With Insureon, you can quickly provide proof of insurance for the lease or contract you’re planning to sign.
 If your bank or lessor requires other proof of insurance, you can contact an agent for more information.

 What are the exclusions from a business owner's policy?